2026-2027 Rotation Descriptions

 Residents will receive an introduction and overview to the department’s compliance, supply chain, revenue integrity and financial issues.

-Acute Care Rotations
+Acute Care II Rotations

 Residents will round with either the General Cardiology or Heart Failure and Transplant team and encounter patients with acute coronary syndromes, heart failure exacerbations, endocarditis, myocarditis, atrial fibrillation and many other cardiac primary problems.